MyDataAustria/application/Application.md

 ## Describe your main motivation for establishing a Hub
 Various initiatives in Austria address MyData goals and want to create a common platform to share ideas and promote the underlying ideas.
 In alphabetical order:
-- Danube Tech (Markus Sabadello): Self-Sovereign Identity
+- Christoph Fabianek (OwnYourData): Personal Data Store
-- EXPEDiTE (Soheil Human): research project at Vienna Economic University about GDPR
+- Michael Shea: Identity Management
-- Lab10 Collective (Robert Mitwicki): Blockchain, Self-Sovereign Identity and related tech
+- Robert Mitwicki (Lab10 Collective): Blockchain, Self-Sovereign Identity and related tech
-- OwnYourData (Christoph Fabianek): Personal Data Store
+- Soheil Human (EXPEDiTE): research project at Vienna Economic University about GDPR

 ## What are your concrete plans for the upcoming year?